SixArm/topics/topics/string-search-algorithms/index.md

 Some common ones:

-* Brute Force (Naive) String Search: Check for a pattern match at each possible starting position in the text.
-Time complexity is `O(n*m)`.
+* Brute Force (Naive) String Search: Check for a pattern match at each possible starting position.
+Time complexity `O(n*m)`.

 * Knuth-Morris-Pratt (KMP) Algorithm: Preprocess the pattern to determine the maximum length of the proper suffix that matches a proper prefix.
-Use this data to avoid unnecessary comparisons during string searching, resulting in a linear time complexity `O(n+m)`.
+Use this data to avoid unnecessary comparisons during string searching.
+Time complexity `O(n+m)`.

 * Boyer-Moore Algorithm: Use two heuristic rules, the bad character rule and the good suffix rule, to skip comparisons and achieve sublinear time complexity in practice.